classdojo/policies/terms.md

 # ClassDojo Terms of Service

-The following are the terms of service (“Terms of Service”) that define the relationship between Class Twist, Inc. (doing business as ClassDojo (“Company,” “ClassDojo,” “we,” or “us”)) and you and govern your use of ClassDojo’s services.
+The following are the terms of service (“Terms of Service”) that define the relationship between Class Twist, Inc. (doing business as ClassDojo (“Company,” “ClassDojo,” “we,” or “us”)) and you, and govern your use of ClassDojo’s services.

-The column on the right provides a short explanation of the terms to aid in understanding, but it is not legally binding.
+We’ve done our best to write this policy in simple, clear terms.
+We’ve also added a column on the right that provides short explanations of the legal language in plain English (it starts with ‘Basically...’) to aid in understanding, but it isn’t legally binding.

 Last updated: March 21, 2015, Effective April 21, 2015